 Federal Medicaid Outlays During the COVID-19 Pandemic

-Federal Medicaid outlays grew at an annual rate of 12.0% in FFY 2020 compared to 5.2% in FFY 2019, with much higher rates of growth during the second half of the year (Figure 1).
-Total outlays in Quarter 1 (October through December 2019) increased by 5.2% as compared to the prior year and total outlays in Quarter 2 (January through March 2020) increased by 4.5%.
-Quarter 1 growth was higher than the growth in the prior fiscal year (FFY 2019), but growth in the second quarter was similar to that of the prior year.
+Federal Medicaid outlays grew at an annual rate of 12.0% in FFY 2020 compared to 5.2% in FFY 2019, with particularly high outlays in the second half of the year and the first quarter of FFY 2021.
+(Figure 1).
+Total outlays in Quarter 1 of FFY 2020 (October through December 2019) were $101.0 billion and total outlays in Quarter 2 (January through March 2020) were $106.7 billion.
+Annual quarterly growth rates in outlays were similar to those of FFY 2019: Quarter 1 outlays in FFY 2020 increased by 5.2% as compared to the prior year (which saw 1.2% growth in Quarter 1) and Quarter 2 outlays increased by 4.5% (as compared to 4.1% growth in Quarter 2 of the prior year).

-However, after the onset of the COVID-19 pandemic and the passage of the FFCRA in March 2020, federal Medicaid outlays increased more rapidly throughout the second half of FFY 2020.
-Total outlays in Quarter 3 (April through June 2020) increased by 22.5% as compared to the prior year (which saw 8.7% growth in Quarter 3).
-This significant increase likely reflects Medicaid claims retroactive to January that were made available at the end of March as well as enhanced matching funds for the second quarter.
-Higher growth relative to the prior year was sustained in the last quarter (14.9% in FFY 2020 compared to 6.7% in the prior year), reflecting the continued enhanced federal match as well as increased enrollment due to requirements that states maintain continuous coverage for Medicaid enrollees to access the enhanced match and also to the economic downturn.
+However, after the onset of the COVID-19 pandemic and the passage of the FFCRA in March 2020, federal Medicaid outlays were higher throughout the second half of FFY 2020 and into FFY 2021.
+Total outlays in Quarter 3 of FFY 2020 (April through June 2020) were $127.4 billion, an increase of 22.5% over Quarter 3 outlays in the prior year.
+This increase likely reflects Medicaid claims retroactive to January that were made available at the end of March as well as enhanced matching funds for the second quarter.
+After this initial spike in outlays immediately following the FMAP increase, outlays in the last quarter of FFY 2020 and first quarter of FFY 2021 ($123.1 billion in each quarter) were lower than Quarter 3 but still significantly higher than the prior year.
+This trend reflects the continued enhanced federal match as well as increased enrollment due to requirements that states maintain continuous coverage for Medicaid enrollees to access the enhanced match and also to the economic downturn.